The Night Is Ours (1953 film)

 The Night Is Ours (French: La nuit est à nous) is a 1953 French drama film directed by Jean Stelli and starring Simone Renant, Jean Danet and Jean Murat.
 It was a remake of the 1929 German film The Night Belongs to Us.

-The film's sets were designed by Jacques Colombier.
+The film's sets were designed by the art director Jacques Colombier.

+Synopsis

+Alain Brécourt, a former pilot during the Second World War, meets Françoise, a young test pilot.
+The two fall in love but she is disturbed to discover that he is already married to a singer.
+Despite his assurances that they have separated and there is nothing between them, a distraught Françoise attempts to commit suicide during a flight.